LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

 Tables for organizing data can be defined for use in a PDF document using the ``pdf_table`` type.
 Objects of this type are added to a ``pdf_doc`` object.

+.. class:: pdf_table
-.. class:: pdf_table(cols::integer, rows::integer, … )
+.. method:: pdf_table(cols::integer, rows::integer, … )

    Creates a table to be placed in a PDF.
 Uses parameters which set the basic specifications of the table to be created.
 The first parameter is required